AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 Obviously the post is in Hebrew because it's an Israeli community, but it pretty much translates to:

-> To all Speech folks - For the longest time I needed a good visualization library with interactive spectrograms in notebooks, I got tired and made one!
+> To all Speech folks - For the longest time I needed a good visualization library with interactive spectrograms in notebooks, I got frustrated and made one!
 >
 > You're more than welcome to try it or pass it on to whoever you think can use it.
 >